PeteCrowley/NeuralNetwork/README.md

 # Neural Network
-Coding a neural network from scratch in C++.
+This project is a neural network coded from scratch in C++.
+It visualizes the learning process of a classifier by generating `num_points` points and classifying them best on predefined evaluation functions (i.e 3 linear sections, 4 squares or 4 concentric circles).
+Then, each epoch, as the network learns, it colors the screen based on which pixels belong to which class.
+See the examples below for more detail.

 ## Required Packages
 1. SFML